ts4z/barge-rulebook/src/razzdugi.md

 ## Evaluating the Showdown

 The best five-card California low hand and the best four-card [Badugi](badugi.md) hand splits the pot.
-Tthere is no qualifier for either the [Razz](razz.md) or [Badugi](badugi.md) hand.
+There is no qualifier for either the [Razz](razz.md) or [Badugi](badugi.md) hand.